ldettorre/yummy/README.md

 * Responsive layout and navigation bar.
 * Users can create a free account with just a username.
 * Users can create, update/edit and delete recipes they have submitted.
-* Users can chose to publish their own recipies publically or keep it private on their userpage.
+* Users can cho0se to post their recipies publicly or keep it private on their userpage.
 * Only logged in users may add recipes to the site.
-* Users can locate all their recipes on their userpage.
+* Users can locate all their own recipes on their userpage.
 * Any user can sort by Cuisine
 * Any user can sort by Author